bartlettroscoe/TriBITS/tribits/doc/developers_guide/TribitsPackageDependenciesDataStructures.rst

     to compile client code against this (sub)packages sources and it's upstream packages and TPL sources.
 This variable is used whenever building downstream code including downstream libraries or executables in the same package, or libraries or executables in downstream packages.
+It is also used to list out in ${PACKAGE_NAME}Config.cmake and Makefile.export.${PACKAGE_NAME} files.

+    ToDo: Look to eliminate this variable and just add it to the package's library targets with target_include_directories().

+    ToDo: Split off ${PACKAGE_NAME}_TPL_INCLUDE_DIRS

   ${PACKAGE_NAME}_LIBRARY_DIRS